-Covers historical, philosophical, educational, psychological and social aspects of the deaf and hearing impaired.
-Emphasizes Deaf culture and the social processes affecting and influencing its member.
+Topics include historical, philosophical, educational, psychological and social aspects of the Deaf Culture

-Interpreting (4) CSU
+55 Interpreting (4) CSU

+Lecture 4 hours.
 Prerequisite: American Sign Language 6 and 10 with a grade of "C" or better, or equivalent; English 101 or CAOT 32.

-Recommended: Concurrent enrollment in American Sign Language 23

-Development of interpreting skills (English to ASL and ASL to English).
+Recommended: Concurrent enrollment in American Sign Language 23 and 65.
+Normally offered in the Spring semester only.
+Development of interpreting (spoken English to ASL and ASL to spoken English).

-Transliterating (4) CSU
+65 Transliterating (4) CSU

+Lecture 4 hours.
 Prerequisite: American Sign Language 6 and 10 with a grade of "C" or better, or equivalent; English 101 or CAOT 32.

-Recommended: Concurrent enrollment in American Sign Language 23
+Recommended: Concurrent enrollment in American Sign Language 23 and 55.
+Normally offered in the Spring semester only.